man-of-sbk/JS-ydkJS-acquired-knowledge/types-n-grammar/index.md

 **Note:** While we're pointing out these native prototypes and some usefulness, be cautious of relying on them and even more wary of modifying them in any way.
 See Appendix A "Native Prototypes" for more discussion.

 ## Review

-JavaScript provides object wrappers around primitive values, known as natives (`String`, `Number`, `Boolean`, etc).
-These object wrappers give the values access to behaviors appropriate for each object subtype (`String#trim()` and `Array#concat(..)`).

-If you have a simple scalar primitive value like `"abc"` and you access its `length` property or some `String.prototype` method, JS automatically "boxes" the value (wraps it in its respective object wrapper) so that the property/method accesses can be fulfilled.